AnswerDotAI/rerankers/README.md

 pip install "rerankers[fastrank]"

 # RankLLM rerankers (better RankGPT + support for local models such as RankZephyr and RankVicuna)
+# Note: RankLLM is only supported on Python 3.10+!
+This will not work with Python 3.9
 pip install "rerankers[rankllm]"

 # All of the above